 Mercury is sliding into the light of dawn this week.
 Currently about 10° elevation at sunrise, the planet will disappear into the Sun’s glare over the next few days.
 It will pass through superior conjunction on December 28th, to reappear for the first evening apparition of 2014 around the middle of January.

 Today Mercury reaches maximum elongation, the furthest point it will reach from the Sun in the sky and the highest it will be above the sunrise for this morning apparition.
-The planet is easily visible as a bright, starlike object about 28° above the rising Sun as the twilight begins.
-Over the next couple weeks Mercury will slide back into the sunrise, heading for superior conjunction on May 11th.
+The planet is easily visible as a bright, starlike object about 19° above the rising Sun as the twilight begins.
+Over the next couple weeks Mercury will slide back into the sunrise, heading for superior conjunction on December 28th.

 Mercury will begin a morning apparition this week.
 The planet is currently about 10° above the rising Sun, climbing higher each morning.
 Look for a 2nd magnitude star-like object just above the glow of dawn.
-Mercury will reach a maximum elongation of 28° on March 31st.
+Mercury will reach a maximum elongation of 19° on November 17th.

 Mercury will exit the evening sky this week.
 Currently about 10° above the setting Sun, it will quickly orbit back into the Sun’s glare.
-It will pass through inferior conjunction on March 4th to reappear in the dawn around March 10th.
+It will pass through inferior conjunction on November 1st to reappear in the dawn around November 6th.